Over 20 Years of Poetry & Community

 We are pleased to welcome Philadelphia-based Yolanda Wisher as the celebrity judge for the 2020 Poet Laureate Competition.
 Wisher was named the inaugural Montgomery County Poet Laureate in 1999 and the third Poet Laureate of Philadelphia in 2016.
 A Pew and Cave Canem Fellow, she has been a Writer in Residence at Hedgebrook and Aspen Words.

 The Annual Caesura Poetry Festival & Retreat is a weekend of inspiration and relaxation for the poetry community.
-It will feature two days of workshops and classes with time to write, relax and enjoy time with other members of the poetry community.
-There will be open mic time throughout the weekend, a bonfire and drum circle Saturday night.
+This year we are going to host a virtual event, expand to a whole week and include books with your ticket purchase.
+The event will feature workshops, poetry readings and an opportunity to enjoy time with other members of the poetry community.
 Follow us on FB & Instagram for up to date details.

 The First Thursday Poetry Reading Series is hosted on a monthly basis September through May at Farley’s Bookshop in New Hope, PA beginning at 7 PM.
 The reading is followed by a Q&A with the poets and an open reading (one poem per poet), so bring a poem (yours or that of a favorite poet) to share!

 Join Philadelphia Stories editors and top-name poets for the LitLife Poetry Conference, hosted annually in early April.
 Enjoy a day of master classes, discussions, readings, and more — including a celebration of the Montgomery County Poet Laureate and Sandy Crimmins Poetry Prize winners.

 Thursday, April 30 at 7:30 p.m.

 A virtual reading introducing the 2020 MCPL David Gaines